 This is about creating a visual identity for your employment brand.
 An identity that incorporates colours, symbols and key messages about what it’s like to work for your company.
-There is a commonly held view that your employer brand should be aligned to your corporate brand, but we would challenge you to consider creating a separate brand identity altogether because 1.
+There is a commonly held view that your employer brand should be aligned to your corporate brand, but we would challenge you to consider creating a separate brand identity altogether because of 1.
 Your audience is different and 2.
 Your messages are different.
 Your EVP logo can be used to capture the essence of what it’s like to work for you, to quickly connect with your employees and create a sense of belonging.
-EVP logos can take the place of company logos on employee related collateral and digital channels; or they can appear alongside the company logo.
+EVP logos can take the place of company logos on employee-related collateral and digital channels, or they can appear alongside the company logo.
 Your colours shouldn’t necessary be the same as your corporate ones either.
 What are the primary thoughts and feelings employees associate with your company.
 If you could colour them, which colours would you choose?
 Colours elicit emotion, so choose carefully.

 Capture images that tell the story of what it’s like to work for you

 Images are used to reinforce key messages, and show what it’s like to work for your company.
 We would advise you to choose images in line with the themes of Grow, Work, Earn and Belong and each of your employee personas.
 We would encourage you to avoid stock images and the temptation to make them too ‘polished’.